 They need to feel that you understand their aesthetic vision and are capable of conveying it convincingly.
 Many famous songwriters or producers will echo this sentiment – that a personal connection and the ability to understand the musical context are as important as the right skills.

 So what can you do?
 Firstly, speak to the artist/producer and understand what they are looking for.
 Ask for reference tracks or listen to their previous music.

 Ask them to send you the pilot track (without drums) if they have it, and spend some time taking notes.
 Jam to the track and build upon the grooves and motifs that you like.
 This will save valuable time in the studio.
 It will also establish you as a diligent drummer with a DIY ethos whom producers and artists can rely upon.

 8. Performance and Improvisation

 As a groove merchant, you will work in many studios, genres, styles.
-You will also work with many different personalities!
+You will also work with many different personalities.
+Adaptability is key.

 You should also be able to take an artist’s (often vague) instructions and deliver something tasty and tangible.
 In many live scenarios, you need to improvise during a solo section or outro or may even have to ‘wing’ the entire song.
 In the studio, you are expected to sit in and get it right in the first few takes.